Published at: 2025-10-30

 picture coming soon:

-Attribute Price Lists link to a master Price List and select the applicable Price List scope.
-Edit Attribute Price List lines to set different prices for different Attribute Values so the same Product can have multiple prices.
+• Attribute Price Lists link to the master Price List and define applicable Price List scope.
+Edit Attribute Price List detail prices to implement different prices for the same Product based on Attribute Values.

 picture coming soon:

-When ordering, select a Product and its Attribute Values.
-Pricing comes from the Attribute Price List and the chosen Attributes and Values display on the list page.
+When creating an Order or Quotation, select a Product and choose Attribute Values.
+The Attribute Price List sets the price, and selected Attributes and Values display in the line-item list.

 picture coming soon:

-When creating a Quotation or Sales Order, choose Products, filter bundles by Attributes, select bundle Attribute Values, choose child components, set prices and quantities, and generate the Order.
+When creating a Quotation or Sales Order, select Products, filter Product bundles by Attribute Values, configure bundle Attribute Values, choose child items, set prices and quantities, and generate the Quotation or Sales Order.

 picture coming soon: